How To Update The Avada Website Builder

 To make a full site and database backup, please see this help file.
 This ensures you can revert to a working version if anything unexpected occurs.
 Read on to find out all there is to know about updating Avada, and watch the video below for a visual overview of the auto update method in WordPress.

-How To Update Your Website: Best Practices
+Updating Your WordPress Website: Best Practices

 Avada Important Update Information

-Updating From Older Avada Versions
+Updating From Much Older Avada Versions?

 How To Update Via WordPress